 There's a lot of dodgy performances from the supporting cast.
 I can't really fault Tennant and Piper, although there is a bit too much of the rapid smuggery from the Tenth Doctor again for my liking.
-However I think Billie Piper's pretty good, even at the end which is as blatent a signpost for what's going to happen next.
+However, I think Billie Piper's pretty good, even at the end which is as blatant a signpost for what's going to happen next.
 Rose might as well be wearing a 'New Who Companion: Best Before 1st July 2006' T-Shirt.

 I'm sorry to be so negative because I can see inside this is a good story fighting to get out.
-About love, loneliness and family.
+About love, loneliness, and family.
 About fear and what it can do to us.
 It would be dark and atmospheric.
 It could still have a cheesy ending, but without Hugh Edward's voiceover.

 There are bits of it I like.
 I like how the pictures 'live'.
 I love the 'Scribble Monster' and the bit where the Doctor rubs a little of it out is neatly done.
 I like the Doctor's 'not a cat person' line.
 I like how frightened Trish (Nina Sosanya) is of her daughter and the Doctor's little speech about 'out of the corner of your eye'.

-But the final product is a let down.
+But the final product is a letdown.